dmetzler/dmetzler.github.io/_posts/2024-10-04-cloud9-is-dead-long-live-vscode.md

 ## Conclusion

 Cloud9 is dead, probably for the better: it was becoming old and I encoutered a few problems in the past to just provision the correct instance type.
-By using a remote VSCode setup, we can accomplish exactly the same kind of configuration, allowing to code remotely and inherit from the remote instance role permissions.
+By using a remote VSCode setup, we can accomplish exactly the same kind of configuration - allowing users to code remotely and inherit from the remote instance role permissions.
 The CDK automation can of course be customized to fit your preferences like:

 - Choosing a custom VPC to launch the EC2 instance